Kong/public-shared-actions/security-actions/scan-rust/README.md

-# Rust Directory Scan - Github Action
+# Rust SCA

-This action uses syft and grype for SCA.
+This action uses grype for source code analysis.
 It will only support scanning source code directories / files and will not support the container images

 The action runs the following:
-- Installs rust and tools like clippy
-- Runs `rust clippy` for linting in Warn Mode
-- SCA and CVE analysis using Syft and Grype
+- SCA and CVE analysis using Grype
 - Uploads SCA results to Github Security for public repiositories
-## User tracking

-Currently, these repos are using this action:

-[]

 ## Inputs